FINANCIAL MANAGEMENT

 Accounting

-If you have a company, it is the annual report that shows all the financial activities the company has had over the course of the year.
+If you have a business, the annual account shows all the financial activities the company has had throughout the year.

 Accounting system